calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 * Be punctual and reliable
     * "Sorry I'm late" is not acceptable now that you have a duty of care over 30 young people
 * Dressed appropriately
+    * Own the right cloths
     * Hair well kept
-* Be proactive
-    * Don't expect somebody else to fix your problems automatically
-    * Be a _net positive_ to your organisation
-* Keep your phone off in school!!!
-(SERIOUSLY!!!)
+* Keep your phone out of classrooms (SERIOUSLY!!!)
     * Focus on your role (There is little _downtime_ in schools)
 * Don't use headphones on site
     * This alienates you from staff and is a confusing role model to students
 * Do not discuss politics or religion at your place of work
     * This will likely alienate people.
 It is not relevant to your role.
 * Be mindful of gossip and boundaries
+* Be proactive
+    * Don't expect somebody else to fix your problems automatically
+    * Be a _net positive_ to your organisation

 Friends?